willtheorangeguy/stacktower-docker/README.md

 5. **Layout** — Compute block widths proportional to downstream dependents
 6. **Render** — Generate clean SVG output

 The ordering step is where the magic happens.
-StackTower uses an optimal search algorithm that guarantees minimum crossings for small-to-medium graphs.
+Stacktower uses an optimal search algorithm that guarantees minimum crossings for small-to-medium graphs.
 For larger graphs, it gracefully falls back after a configurable timeout.

 ## Environment Variables